The priority deadline for returning students is Wednesday, March 14.

 Notifications of financial aid eligibility will be sent on a weekly basis through the summer.

 If you have not received a response to your aid application and you believe you should have, it may be because your application is not yet complete.
 Review the application steps and ensure that you've completed all steps in a timely manner.
-Students may check PRESTO!, Oberlin's online student records system, to see if any required documents are missing.
+Students may check Banner Self Service, Oberlin's online student records system, to see if any required documents are missing.